ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ## **Other breaking changes**

-If you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
+Accessibility is important for that reason if you tweet via `post_tweet()` and add an image, gif or video you'll need to provide the media alternative text.
 Without `media_alt_text` it will not allow you to post.

 `tweet_shot()` has been deprecated as it did no longer work correctly.
 There might be possible to bring it back, but I don't understand the code provided and can't maintain it (see the long discussion about it [on the issue](https://github.com/ropensci/rtweet/issues/458)).

-emojis, langs and stopwordslangs data provided with rtweet is no longer available.
+As emojis, langs and stopwordslangs data provided with rtweet are useful resources for text mining in general - not only in tweets - and they need to be updated to be helpful, they are no longer available on the package.
-I don't think it is the right place to provide this kind of data and I don't want to be responsible to update them.

 The functions like `suggested_*()` have been removed as they didn't work since 2019.